 - a.
-If the DNA profile of a victim's exemplar does not match any of the DNA profiles of evidence samples in the case, including mixtures, the victim's exemplar must be duplicated to eliminate the possibility of an exemplar mix-up.
-This is because it is highly likely that an exemplar mix-up would generate a false exclusion. - b.
-Duplication of a victim's DNA profile is not necessary in a negative case (no alleles defected in evidence samples). - c.
+If the DNA profile of victim's exemplar does not match any of the DNA profiles of evidence samples in the case, including mixtures, the victim's exemplar must be displicated to eliminate the possibility of an exemplar mix-up.
+This is because it is highly likely that an exemplar mix-up would generate a false exclusion - b.
+Duplication of a victim's DNA profile is not necessary in a negative case (no allele) detected in evidence samples). - c.
 Since duplicate exemplar analyses are performed to confirm the exclusion, a partial DNA profile (at least one complete locus) that demonstrates an exclusion is sufficient. - d.
 If the DNA profile of a victim's exemplar matches any of the DNA profiles of evidence in the case, or is present in a mixture, the exemplar does not have to be duplicated.
 This is because it is highly unlikely that a sample mix-up would generate a false inclusion.

-GENI ERAL GUIDELINES FOR DNA CASEW ORK
+GENE ERAL GUIDELINES FOR DNA CASEW ORK

 DATE EFFECTIVE APPROVING AUTHORITY PAGE

-10-01-2012 NUCLEAR DNA TECHNICAL LEADER 15 OF 18
+02-11-2013 NUCLEAR DNA TECHNICAL LEADER 15 OF 19

-- e.
-If the DNA profile of a suspect's exemplar (or other non-victim elimination exemplar) does not match any of the DNA profiles in the case, or in the local database, the exemplar does not have to be duplicated.
-This is meant to streamline the process similar to convicted offender testing. - f.
+- Non-victim elimination exemplars (such as consensual partners, homeowners, business employees) will not be routinely duplicated.
+Duplication may be performed for specific cases, if necessary. - f.
+If the DNA profile of a suspect's exemplar does not match any of the DNA profiles in the case, or in the local database, the exemplar does not have to be duplicated.
+This is meant to streamline the process similar to convicted offender testing. - g.
 If the DNA profile of a suspect's exemplar matches any of the DNA profiles in the case, or in the local database, the suspect's exemplar has to be duplicated to eliminate the possibility of an exemplar mix-up.
-This is meant to streamline the process similar to convicted offender testing. - g.
-Pseudo exemplars do not have to be duplicated, regardless if the DNA profile matches any of the DNA profiles in the case. - 3.
+This is meant to streamline the process similar to convicted offender testing. - h.
+Pseudo exemplars do not have to be diplicated, regardless if the DNA profile matches any of the DNA profiles in the case. - 3.
 For evidence samples or exemplar samples analyzed in DNA systems containing overlapping loci, the DNA results for the overlapping loci must be consistent.
 If no or partial results were obtained for some of the overlapping loci, this amplification is still valid if consistent results were obtained for at least one overlapping locus (Amelogenin is not considered an overlapping locus in this context).
 If the partial amplification confirms a match or an exclusion of an exemplar or another evidence sample, it does not have to be repeated. - 4.
 Partial profiles can satisfy the duplication policy.
 Consistent DNA typing results from at least one overlapping locus in a different amplification is considered a concordant analysis. - 5.
-For Y-STR testing, the sample does not have to be reamplified if the internal duplication rule applies or if the Y-STR results are concordant with the autosomal results: confirming an exclusion or inclusion, confirming the presence of male DNA, confirming the number of semen donors Based on the case scenario it might be necessary to reamplify in order to confirm the exact Y-STR allele calls.
+For Y-STR testing, the sample does not have to be reamplified if the internal duplication rule applies or if the Y-STR results are concordant with the autosomal results: confirming an exclusion or inclusion, confirming the presence of male DNA, confirming the number of semen donors.
+Based on the case scenario it might be necessary to reamplify in order to confirm the exact Y-STR allele calls.
 There might not be sufficient autosomal data to establish concordance.

-GENE ERAL GUIDELINES FOR DNA CASEW ORK
+GENERAL GUIDELINES FOR DNA CASEWORK

 DATE EFFECTIVE APPROVING AUTHORITY PAGE

-10-01-2012 NUCLEAR DNA TECHNICAL LEADER 16 OF 18
+02-11-2013 NUCLEAR DNA TECHNICAL LEADER 16 OF 19